bfintl/places/README.markdown

 ## Licensing

-Much of this is public domain.
+Much of this data is public domain or otherwise freely licensed.

+All of my ISO 3166 data so far is from [Wikipedia](http://en.wikipedia.org/wiki/ISO_3166).

+Original code is licensed [CC-BY-SA](http://creativecommons.org/licenses/by-sa/3.0/).

 ## Contact